youngdjn/water-balance/README.md

 Necessary input data (as described in the comments of each script that requires each data source) for the focal area of analysis are located in the `data` folder.
 This includes EVEG vegetation distribution data, climate and other abiotic environment data, study area perimeter, and cartographic basemap.

-## Modeling water balance for a new location
+## Modeling water balance for a new area

 These scripts can be adapted to model water balance using the Dobrowski method for a new location.
 There are two options for this.